 seo: is your website getting indexed? if not, why and how to fix it

-An important consideration when it comes to Search Engine Optimization (or SEO) is that your webpages and content are getting crawled and indexed by various search engines.
+An important consideration when it comes to Search Engine Optimization (or SEO) is that your web pages and content are getting crawled and indexed by various search engines.
 Without getting indexed, you will not rank in any search query or search pages no matter what you do.

 The traffic on your website can be categorized into different types: direct traffic, paid traffic, referral traffic or organic traffic.
-The organic traffic refers to the traffic that you get from search engines: when users search using a query and your webpages are listed in search results and they click on it.
-Such traffic has the potential to be quite high when compared to other types and is essentially “free” in terms of money and effort.
+The organic traffic refers to the traffic that you get from search engines: when users search using a query and your web pages are listed in search results and they click on it.
+Such traffic has the potential to be quite high when compared to other types and is essentially "free" in terms of money and effort.

 why indexing is important?

-Organic traffic is not really “free“.
+Organic traffic is not really "free".
 You still have to put a lot of effort into generating good content and getting ranked high up in the search result pages before you get any appreciable amount of traffic.
 But the potential to generate high volumes of traffic if and when you rank high is the best part of organic traffic.
-In order for all that to happen, you need to get the website content get indexed in search engines.
+In order for all that to happen, you need to get your website content get indexed in search engines.

 For most websites, the search engine or organic traffic can be up to 70% to 80% of their overall traffic.
 And such traffic is more than half of all internet traffic.
 So, if you find that your site is not generating enough organic traffic, then it might be time to start investigating why…

 First of all, your website should be get crawled and indexed auto-magically if it is publicly available on the internet.
-It might take some time depending on many factors such as popularity, backlinks, site content etc. But it will happen over time organically as long as you have not mis-configured something.
+It might take some time depending on many factors such as popularity, back links, site content etc. But it will happen over time organically as long as you have not mis-configured something.

 Is it really online and public?